mlab-upenn/gokart-sensor/Planning/README.md

 #### Visualize the recorded centerline

 We assume the waypoints collected in the first step are the centerline of the track, which can be scattered and discontinuous.
-To further optimize the waypoints, we use the global raceline optimization from TUM(link).
+To further optimize the waypoints, we use the [TUMFTM global_racetrajectory_optimization(https://github.com/TUMFTM/global_racetrajectory_optimization).
 All the related codes are under `/scripts/trajectory_generator`.
 It is a simplified version only contains the code related to min-curvature optimizaiton.

 After the waypoints are recorded, it can be visualize using the `visualize_centerline.py` script: